Creating HTTP Routes — Agentuity Documentation

 For background processing, use c.waitUntil():

-import webhookProcessor from '@agent/webhook-processor';
+import webhookProcessor from '@agent/webhook-processor/agent';

 router.post('/webhook', async (c) => {